AtlassianPS/AtlassianPS.Configuration/docs/en-US/about_AtlassianPS.Configuration_Keys.md

 ## ServerList

-Is a list of server currently stored by the user.
+Is a list of servers currently stored by the user.

 > ServerData objects are describe here:
 > <https://atlassianps.org/docs/AtlassianPS.Configuration/classes/AtlassianPS.ServerData/>